 If you’d rather follow along with a video tutorial, just join my course, Successfully Growing Succulents!
 I have a full video tutorial on potting succulents, plus more great information to help ensure your succulents thrive!

-Remove Pot and Soil
+Remove Your Pot and Soil

 Place Mesh Over the Drainage Hole

-Fill Pot Almost to the Top with Soil
+Fill Your Pot Almost to the Top

-Put in Your Succulent
+Place Your Succulent

-If you’ve purchased soil from Bonsai Jack, you’ll have an awesome chopstick that you can use to poke into the soil over and over to help remove any large pockets of air between the roots.
+If you’ve purchased soil from Bonsai Jack, you’ll have an awesome chopstick that’s great for poking your soil over and over, which will help remove any large pockets of air between the roots.

 Add a Top Dressing

 To finish off your potted succulent, add a top dressing.
 This is why you left a little bit of room at the top of your pot.